porteux/porteux/README.md

 In order to have PorteuX in a language different than English, download the multilanguage package and use PorteuX Language Switcher application to choose the desired language.

-To download a Slackware package that is not present in PorteuX and convert it to .xzm module, run the command `getpkg -m [packageName]`.
+To download a Slackware package that is not present in PorteuX and convert it to .xzm module, run the command `getpkg -m [packageName]` (e.g `getpkg -m gimp`).
 It's recommended to move the module to porteux/modules folder to ensure it is automatically loaded after boot.

 To build anything inside PorteuX, it's recommended to download and activate the 05-devel xzm module, which includes compilers, git, make, headers, etc. To build a driver (e.g. VirtualBox or any physical device), also download and activate 06-crippled_sources xzm module.